go-git/go-git/_examples/README.md

 - [log](log/main.go) - Emulate `git log` command output iterating all the commit history from HEAD reference.
 - [branch](branch/main.go) - How to create and remove branches or any other kind of reference.
 - [tag](tag/main.go) - List/print repository tags.
+- [tag create and push](tag-create-push/main.go) - Create and push a new tag.
 - [remotes](remotes/main.go) - Working with remotes: adding, removing, etc.
 - [progress](progress/main.go) - Printing the progress information from the sideband.
 - [revision](revision/main.go) - Solve a revision into a commit.